LooseRoPE: Content-aware Attention Manipulation for Semantic Harmonization: Additional Results and Discussions

 \subsection{Additional Qualitative Results}

-In Figure \ref{fig:supp_results} we present additional LooseRoPE outputs, compared against the outputs of our base model FLUX Kontext when given the same base prompt: \emph{``blend the cropped objects into the image in a convincing manner without changing the style of the image''}, and the input images presented in the ``Input'' columns.
-Additionally, we present several examples of compound edits—scenarios in which we iteratively alternate between crude editing and harmonization (Figure~\ref{fig:supp_compound}).
+In Figure 9 in the main paper we present additional LooseRoPE outputs, compared against the outputs of our base model FLUX Kontext when given the same base prompt: \emph{``blend the cropped objects into the image in a convincing manner without changing the style of the image''}, and the input images presented in the ``Input'' columns.
+Additionally, we present several examples of compound edits—scenarios in which we iteratively alternate between crude editing and harmonization (Figure 10 in the main paper).
 These examples demonstrate the robustness and consistency of our method, which maintains high visual quality and coherent blending even across multiple successive editing steps.